iron-software/IronPrint.Examples/how-to/license-keys/README.md

-# Utilizing IronPrint License Keys
+# Working with IronPrint License Keys

 ***Based on <https://ironsoftware.com/how-to/license-keys/>***

 ## Obtaining a License Key

-To ensure that your project runs live without any restrictions or watermarks, securing an IronPrint license key is essential.
+Leveraging an IronPrint license key empowers you to release your project into production without any limitations or branding watermarks.

-You can [purchase a license here](https://ironsoftware.com/csharp/print/licensing/) or obtain a <a class='js-modal-open' data-modal-id='trial-license'>free 30-day trial key here</a>.
+You can [purchase a license here](https://ironsoftware.com/csharp/print/licensing/) or opt for a <a class='js-modal-open' data-modal-id='trial-license'>complimentary 30-day trial key here</a>.

 --------------------------------------------------------------------------------